The Benefits of New Google Ads Features for Your Campaigns

 Seasonal events include events such as Halloween, Black Friday, Chinese New Year, Christmas, etc. This helps focus on people who are active during these seasons or holidays and looking for such products.

 Just in time for the holiday season, seasonal event segments will allow you to connect with consumers who are actively researching a product or service in preparation for a specific occasion.
-Because you know why the consumers grouped in a particular segment are looking for a business like yours, you will be able to refine your messaging like never before and you will be able to dramatically increase the leads generated by your advertising campaign.
+Since you know why the consumers grouped in a particular segment are looking for a business like yours, you will be able to refine your messaging like never before and you will be able to increase dramatically the leads generated by your advertising campaign.

 4. Audience Expansion Tool